zamastyle/phantom_mhike/Format Block Loops.md

 %%
 And this is my message ending
 ```
 The result is that the looped formatting is only applied to the middle section of the message instead of repeating the full message for each user.
-The final message comes out clearly but there is a dangling comma left over on the final user name because the same format is used every time:
+The final message comes out clearly but there is a dangling comma left over on the final username because the same format is used every time:
 ```
 This is my message beginning.
 The users to be reviewed: